Sunday, April 29, 2012

 The newly built Haus Elephant as a national-socialist shrine

-New Year's eve dinner 1943 at the Elephant.
+New Year's Eve dinner 1943 at the Elephant.

-Note: the courses have low-rounded prices but require precious food ration card coupons.
+Note: The courses have low-rounded prices but require precious food ration card coupons.

 Today's interior still breathes the Nazi architecture, a strange mixture of neo-realism and cold splendor like door frames made from marble and metallic luminous elements.